Most questions that you may have will be answered in our Relevant Membership Info handout. Here are other FAQ items that aren’t in the handbook:

 If you sign up for 2x per week, you may come to any 2 classes, it doesn’t matter if it is Tuesday and Thursday one week and Sunday and Monday the next.
 We consider the week Sunday to Saturday.

-Our smaller classes are 1-5 people and usually only have one coach.
-Our busier classes (6pm, 630pm and weekend classes) can have 10-20 students and we have 2-3 coaches on staff to help with those classes.
-We pride ourselves on making sure everyone moves efficiently, you’ll get lots of attention.
+Our smaller classes are 1-7 people and usually only have one coach.
+Our busier classes, can have 10-30 students and we have 2-6 coaches on staff to help with those classes.
+We pride ourselves on making sure everyone moves efficiently and receives lots of attention.

 All classes are one hour in length.
 Classes are comprised of a high paced warm up consisting of mobility, flexibility and lots of sweat.
 The warm up is followed with some form of skill or strength set for 20 minutes and lastly a metabolic conditioning workout which typically lasts 10-30 minutes depending on the energy system we are focusing our efforts in that particular day.